nautobot/nautobot-app-golden-config/docs/FAQ.md

 The process is based on an opinion on what defines a feature, for one organization BGP may include the prefix configuration and another it would not.
 Understanding that there will never be consensus on what should go into a feature it becomes obvious why the users must maintain such configuration.

-_What are the supported platforms?
+_What are the supported platforms for Compliance jobs?
 How do I configure a device with a specific OS?_

-The current supported platform and the associated *required* platform slug names are the following:
+The current supported platform and the associated *default* platform slug names are the following for:

 * arista_eos
+* cisco_asa
 * cisco_ios
 * cisco_nxos
 * cisco_aireos